- 1. Elevator and escalator installer and repairer

 In certain industries, relevant work experience, training, internships, and certifications are just as important, if not more important, than a four-year degree.

-Below is a list of high-paying jobs with good projected job growth that don’t require a 4-year college degree to apply:
+We’ve updated our High-Pay, No-Degree Jobs Report, which shows a list of jobs paying above the U.S. median with good projected job growth that don’t require a 4-year college degree to apply:

 1. Elevator and escalator installer and repairer